Porcelain – Pottery which is white, translucent and highly fired. True porcelain is fired at over 1300 degrees centigrade

 The bear who hurt his paw was sulking (porcelain), he'd burnt it on the very hot kiln getting his pottery out.

-Porcelain was invented in China and was perfected over several centuries (between 1600–1046 B.C.E and 618–907 CE).
-The later dates are when porcelain became recognisable as we know it today, with its white, translucent quality.
+Porcelain was invented in China and was perfected over several centuries (between 1600-1046 BCE and 618-907 CE).
+The later date range was when porcelain became recognisable as we know it today, with its white, translucent quality.

-Porcelain is extremely difficult to make and can take years of practise and a lot of money for materials.
-In this project we will still work with porcelain, without having to actually make it.
+Porcelain is extremely difficult to make and can take years of practice and a lot of money for materials.
+In this project we will work with porcelain, without having to actually make it.

-You will need: a (unwanted) porcelain object, a glue gun, a gold or silver glue gun stick.
+You will need: an (unwanted) porcelain object, a glue gun, a gold or silver glue gun stick.

 Find a porcelain object.